Haskool/image-to-ascii-converter/README.md

 # image-to-ascii-converter
-Simple java program to convert jpeg and png images to ASCII files.
+Simple java program to convert jpeg and png images to ASCII art.

 Great for creating quick ASCII art!